Osmania University: History

 Students dressed in sherwani at the University College of Arts, c.
 1939–1945.

-B. E. Vijayam addresses students with the arts college in the background, c.
+B. E. Vijayam addresses students with the arts college (Old Main) in the background, c.
 1973.

 In 1917, Sir Akbar Hydari, in a memorandum to the Education Minister, emphasised the need to establish a university in Hyderabad with Urdu as the medium of instruction, "as it is the language of the widest currency in the state".
 On 26 April 1917, the Nizam of Hyderabad Mir Osman Ali Khan issued a firman to establish the Osmania University.

 The university began functioning in 1918 in a building adjacent to the Nizam College at Basheerbagh.
 Arts and theology were the only two faculties offered, and the first batch consisted of 225 students and 25 faculty members.

-The government invited Patrick Geddes and Edwin Jasper to set up a permanent campus of the university.
+The government invited the Scottish urban planner Patrick Geddes and the Belgian architect Ernest Jaspar to establish a permanent campus.
 Geddes surveyed prospective locations and presented his report in 1923.
 Jasper drew up the building plans and the Nizam laid the foundation stone for the campus on 5 July 1934.
 After Jasper left Hyderabad, the state architect Zain Yar Jung supervised the construction of the campus.